onlabsorg/stilo/README.md

 ### Plugins
-Plugins are npm packages that can mount one or more custom stores and/or make custom commands available to the `olojs run <command>` command.
+Plugins are npm packages that can mount one or more custom stores and/or make custom sub-commands available to the `stilo run <sub-command>` command.

-In order to install a plugin, you use the `install` olojs command, followed by the name of the npm package that contains the plugin.
+In order to install a plugin, you use the `stilo install` command, followed by the name of the npm package that contains the plugin.

 ```
-olojs install plugin-name
+stilo install <plugin-name>
 ```

-In order to uninstall a plugin, you use the `uninstall` olojs command, followed by the name of the npm package that contains the plugin.
+In order to uninstall a plugin, you use the `stilo uninstall` command, followed by the name of the npm package that contains the plugin.

 > If you are a developer and you want to create your own plugin or customize the